ConsensusResearch/articles-papers/articles/article2.md

 Target & Hit Verifying
 ----------------------

-To generate the `target` value for our rock-paper-scissors game we use last block again.
-More precisely, we multiply its `baseTarget` field value by generator stake (i.e. effective balance) and the elapsed time since last block generation timestamp (in seconds).
+To generate the `target` value for our rock-paper-scissors game we use the last block again.
+More precisely, we multiply its `baseTarget` field value by the generator stake (i.e. effective balance) and the elapsed time since last block generation timestamp (in seconds).

 Then the calculated `target` is being used in the `verifyHit` function which has two use cases:

 * Honest forging account decides whether it has a right to forge a block by calling the function.